apnadkarni/blt/doc/winop.rst

 Windows can be referenced by their path name if they are a Tk window, or their Window ID if they are a window belonging to another application.

+*pathName*
+  Tk pathname of the a widget.
+These windows are internal to the the program. *PathName* is a Tk pathname.
+It will always start with a period (such as ".top").

+*hexNumber*
-Tk window path names always start with a period (such as ".top"), while Window IDs are prefixed by "0x" (such as "0xc00051").
+  A window ID of a window belonging to another application.  *HexNumber* is a window id.
+It must are prefixed by "0x" (such as "0xc00051").

 OPERATIONS
 ----------